syscover/market/README.md

 ```

-This middleware set market.taxCountry and market.taxCustomerClass if customer has country ann customer group id defined
+This middleware set market.taxCountry and market.taxCustomerClass if customer has country and customer group id defined